dashee87/betScrapeR/README.md

 This package is under active development and is currently subject to regular updates.

-Currently, the package only supports horse racing (not including races in Australia and New Zealand).
+Currently, the package only supports horse racing (not including races in Australia and New Zealand) and tennis.

 ### Issues